Ever heard of schizoflatulalia? Probably not. It’s the condition where you hear voices in your burps.

 David Ennsenadi (above), diagnosed with the condition in his mid-twenties, thinks he knows what that ‘more’ should be.
-Inspired by the new generation of activists for social change, increasingly successful at silencing the most unpleasant voices on UK and US university campuses, David wants the voices in his burps similarly met with formal recognition and opposition.
+Inspired by the no-platforming movement on university campuses David wants the voices in his burps similarly no-platformed.
 Speaking to me over skype David outlined his logic:

-‘If we can devise legislation to formally deny the legitimacy of the horrible ideas I hear (after lunch and breakfast most often), it would I think go a long way to defeating those voices.’
+‘If we can devise legislation to formally deny the legitimacy of the horrible voices I hear (after lunch and breakfast most often), it would I think go a long way to defeating those voices.’

 ‘You’re thinking some of those horrible, disgusting far-right ideas are themselves all about war and weapons, the right to bear arms etc, so wanting to go to war with these ideas, guns ablaze, is a bit contradictory.
 But actually it’s ok, because in my mind those weapons are only imaginary.
 Like in computer games.’